Home

 Precision modeling plastic mold used in thermoforming process for shaping plastic parts

-The mold is where vacuum forming either works or falls apart.
+Vacuum forming mold design is where the process either works or falls apart.
 You can have a perfect sheet, a well-calibrated machine, and the right heating profile, yet still end up with parts that stick, warp, or show corner blow-out.
 Almost every time, the problem traces back to a design decision made at the tooling stage.

-This guide covers what actually matters when designing a vacuum forming mold: the geometry rules, the numbers behind them, and the specific mistakes that show up on the shop floor when those rules get skipped.
+This breakdown covers what actually matters in vacuum forming mold design: the geometry rules, the numbers behind them, and the specific mistakes that show up on the shop floor when those rules get skipped.
+These recommendations draw from hands-on manufacturing experience — the same failure patterns appear across materials, part sizes, and industries.
+If you're new to the process, the vacuum forming basics guide covers how the process works before you get into tooling design.

 Positive vs. Negative Molds: Which Type Do You Need?

-This is the first decision, and everything downstream follows from it.
+This is the first decision in vacuum forming mold design, and everything downstream follows from it.
 A positive (male) mold is a convex tool: the sheet drapes over it.
 A negative (female) mold is a concave cavity: the sheet is drawn into it.
 The geometry looks like an obvious choice until you think through where the material thins out, which surface gets defined by the tool, and what draft angle you need to get the part off cleanly.

 Characteristic Positive (Male) Negative (Female)